 People who think they may have halitosis can quickly test their breath with a digital bad breath detector that contains sensors capable of judging the intensity of volatile sulfur compounds existing in the mouth.
-Volatile sulfur compounds are emitted by anaerobic bacteria feeding on mouth debris (food particles, dead tissue and mucus) and contain foul, sulfurous odors that are responsible for halitosis.
+Volatile sulfur compounds (VSCs) are emitted by anaerobic bacteria feeding on mouth debris (food particles, dead tissue and mucus) and contain foul, sulfurous odors that are responsible for halitosis.

 When a person blows into a small opening at one end of a breath detector, it will display the results of a breath test within several seconds on an LCD screen.
 Results range from no VSCs to moderate bad breath to intense VSC activity, indicating that halitosis is definitely present and the person should either brush their teeth, chew on flavored gum or use mouthwash before interacting with others.